This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 $BPE_PREPEND_<NAME> prepend value to $NAME

-For more details on actions, you can refer to the environment variable modification rules from the buildpacks spec.
+For more information about actions, see the environment variable modification rules from the buildpacks spec in GitHub.

 You can also change the delimiter used when appending or prepending by setting $BPE_DELIM_<NAME> for a particular variable name.
 It will default to an empty string (i.e. no delimiter).
 An example of using this would be to append to PATH or LD_LIBRARY_PATH, which are colon delimited.